 Why would someone from the southern USA who grew up in a non-religious family decide to write a guide about Catholicism in Lisbon?
 A good question that begs to be answered…

 I remember sitting in a Lisbon rental apartment in 2010, taking a month to prep for the brand-new Rick Steves’ Portugal tour.
-Finally a 100% Portugal trip & not tagged on to Spain at the end!
 These were also the early days of Endless Mile & my own guidebook series.
-Looking to expand beyond Buenos Aires, Lisbon seemed like the perfect place to investigate… & my 20-year love affair with Lisbon wouldn’t have it any other way.
+Looking to expand beyond Buenos Aires, Lisbon seemed like the perfect place to investigate… & my 20-year love affair with Lisbon helped push me in that direction.

 Rain poured outside as I considered possible topics: azulejos, the Baixa, the Mosteiro dos Jerónimos, Salazar-era architecture and… churches.
-So many dot the city landscape, & the few tourists Lisbon had in those days ignored most of them.
+So many dot the city landscape, & the few tourists Lisbon had at that time ignored most of them.
 Catholicism & Portuguese history go hand-in-hand, so why not dig a little deeper & uncover some of those secrets?
-I listed about 10 centrally-located churches as a start, then put those files sat on the back burner.
-Finishing Buenos Aires guides took priority, as did the tile & Jerónimos guides.
+I listed about 10 centrally-located churches as a start, then put those files on the back burner.
+Finishing Buenos Aires guides took priority, as did the tiles & Jerónimos guides.

-In 2014 the time was right for a new Lisbon guide, & I picked up where I’d left off.
+Four years later (!) the time was right for a new Lisbon guide, & I picked up where I’d left off.
 The more I investigated, the more fascinated I became.
-I added more churches, more chapels, more history… I decided to make this the kind of guide I wish I’d had back in 1998 when I first visited Lisbon: a secular look at the city’s religious history.
+I added more churches, a few chapels, more history… I decided to make this the kind of guide I wish I’d had in 1998 when I first visited Lisbon: a secular look at the city’s religious history.
 Then life got in the way.
-After a bad break-up & the decision to leave Argentina, Endless Mile was the last thing on my mind.
-A couple years later my personal life had settled to a point where I could focus on writing again… this is the longest I’ve ever taken to write a guide!!
+After a bad break-up & the decision to leave Argentina, writing guidebooks was the last thing on my mind.
+A couple years later my personal life had settled to a point where I could focus on Endless Mile again… making this the longest I’ve ever taken to write a guide!!

 But the journey has been worth it, & I’ve learned so much.
 As the biggest release for Endless Mile to date at a whopping 84 pages, this guide discusses secular topics & their overlap with the Catholic church: lots of Baroque-era history in the 1700s, artists & architects involved in the design of these amazing buildings, influences from Salazar & the growth of Lisbon to become the modern city we enjoy today… even controversial topics like abortion & homosexuality are discussed.
 While most people won’t want to visit all 22 places described, a good idea would be to keep this guide handy while exploring Lisbon & incorporate a few churches while visiting other nearby sights.

 For more information about this guide, visit its dedicated webpage.
 With almost 70% of all national heritage sites belonging to the Catholic church, no visit to Lisbon would be complete without understanding how religion has shaped & continues to influence Portuguese identity.
-Thanks for your continued support!
+Thanks for your continued support of Endless Mile!